 Having a long battery life is also essential.
-At the very least solar-powered lanterns need to last the entire night before receiving a new charge through the solar panels.
-Ideally, these lights should last longer than this ensuring there is a charge carries over each day.
+At the very least solar lanterns need to last the entire night before receiving a new charge through solar power.
+Ideally, these lights should last longer than this ensuring there is a charge carried over each day.

 Almost universally, each solar lantern will have a solar panel and typically a USB port, though there are exceptions with the latter.
 The built-in solar panels provide a measure of convenience as they will not need to be plugged into the other solar panels for camping that is better spent charging other things.

 Some solar lanterns will have a car charger to make charging the lantern on the go really easy.
 Another convenient charging method is a hand crank ensuring that if the sun is down, there is no car, and there isn’t a USB cord handy, the user can use their own body to charge the lantern.